REDLINE-DAO/data/README.md

   -	experience
   -	rewardDAI
   -	tickets
-  -	nftPartSkin - can be comma separated for a pool
+  -	nftPartSkin - can be comma separated *enclosed in quotes*

 Uses 1st row if race type match is not found.